Cray-HPE/docs-csm/operations/kubernetes/encryption/README.md

     ncn-m001 configuration updated ensure all control plane nodes run this same command
     ```

 > **`NOTE`** Ensure above command is executed successfully on every control plane node in the cluster before proceeding further.
-Wait for atleast ten minutes and then see [Encryption status](#encryption-status) for details on how to check this.
+Wait for minimum ten minutes and then see [Encryption status](#encryption-status) for details on how to check this.

 2. Fully disable all encryption by removing all keys from the control plane nodes.